valvals/spectrasynthesiser/README.md

 ![spectrasynthesyser](./spectrasyn.png)
-# spectrasynthesiser
+# spectrasynthesizer
-spectrasynthesyser is applcication
+spectrasynthesizer is applcication
 for controlling special science equipment which is developed for generation spectral signals